Differential Geometry of Contextuality: Differential Geometry of Contextuality

-Geometrically, we can see each valuation and set of objects as defining a fiber bundle, with $\mathbb{R}$ seen as a commutative group.
-As a $\mathbb{R}$-bundle it is isomorphic to the trivial bundle $\mathbb{R}^{n}\times\mathbb{R}$, and with the restriction $\mathcal{E}\times [0,1]$ well defined (and analogously for $\mathcal{T}$ and $\mathcal{P}$).
-Therefore, there is no topological failure; it is a geometrical question.
+Geometrically, we can view each valuation and set of objects as defining a fiber bundle, with $\mathbb{R}$ regarded as a commutative group.
+As an $\mathbb{R}$-bundle, it is isomorphic to the trivial bundle $\mathbb{R}^{n}\times\mathbb{R}$, and with the restriction $\mathcal{E}\times [0,1]$ well defined (and analogously for $\mathcal{T}$ and $\mathcal{P}$).
+The curvature $F$ is in the lifting by the valuation function of the set of objects in the fiber bundle.

+In this view there is no topological failure; it is a geometrical question.
 It is analogous to electromagnetism, with an electromagnetic tensor $F$ that can be written through holonomic loops \cite{Sarita2016,weatherall2016categories}.
-The geometrical view identifies contextuality with non-trivial holonomy of the contextual connection represented by $\omega$.
+The geometrical view identifies contextuality with non-trivial holonomy of the contextual connection $\omega$.